vsch/flexmark-java/flexmark-ext-xwiki-macros/src/main/javadoc/overview.md

-General form of an inline macro is the same as the block form except the opening and/or closing marker has a blank or non-blank text prefix and/or non blank text suffix, or both opening and closing markers are containted on the same line.
+General form of an inline macro is the same as the block form except the opening and/or closing marker has a blank or non-blank text prefix and/or non blank text suffix, or both opening and closing markers are contained on the same line.

 ### Inline Macros: